amelia-bryant/SMII/tutorial_sheets/06_3D_dynamics_ans.md

 ## Question 7

 The thin circular disk of radius R=0.2 m and mass m=4 kg is rigidly attached to the vertical shaft.
 The plane of the disk is slanted at an angle  $\beta$=30◦ relative to the horizontal.
 The shaft rotates with constant angular velocity $\omega_O$=25 rad/s.

-Determine the magnitude of the couple exerted on the disk by the shaft.
+Determine the couple exerted on the disk by the shaft.

 <img src = "figs\06_3D_dynamics\Q7.jpg" width="50%"> <br>